Preface

 The Czech view is:

-- Transformation from strong group attitude into
+- Transformation from strong group attitude into individualism.

 - Gradual increase of individualism.